trinchetto/custom-gpts-handbook/README.md

 - Rate responses against a rubric: ✅ accuracy, ✅ tone, ✅ completeness, ✅ safety.
 - Re-run tests whenever you change instructions or update RAG documents.

-📘 See the included **Testing Protocol PDF** in this repository for a step-by-step framework.
+📘 See the included **[Benchmark Design Consideration](Benchmark%20Design%20Consideration.pdf)** in this repository for a step-by-step framework.

 **Sample Rubric Table:**
 | Criteria     | Description | Rating Scale (1-5) |